Martial Eagle (The Americans): Plot

 Elizabeth and Philip infiltrate the Contra training base posing as septic system employees.
 Elizabeth assassinates their intended targets, while Philip takes photos of the training exercises.
-He's forced to kill three American personnel who stumble upon him.
-The Jennings later find that the truck driver they kidnapped for information and left tied up in the forest has frozen to death.
+He is forced to kill three American personnel who stumble upon him.
+The Jennings later find that the truck driver they kidnapped for information and left tied up in the forest froze to death.
 Philip is upset by the unnecessary deaths.

 The Jennings family attends a service at the church that runs Paige's youth program.
 They inadvertently learn that Paige has donated $600 of her savings to missionary activities.
 Neither of her parents approve of this gesture, especially Philip.
 Philip lashes out at Paige when they return home.
 Philip later meets Pastor Tim (Kelly AuCoin) and angrily asks him to stay away from his daughter.
 Pastor Tim responds by telling Philip he, too, can be saved before Philip walks out.
 Elizabeth awakens Paige in the middle of the night to do chores, telling her that being a grown up means having to do things even if you don't want to do them and not always getting what you want.

 Stan receives the code-word clearance for the "Have Blue program".
 Three stealth aircraft scientists meet with Stan, and reveal that scientists all work separately and both Northrop and Lockheed are competing for the DoD contract for stealth aircraft.
 They also tell Stan about the date and location of a key meeting of the defense contractors.
 Stan meets Gaad, who has been summoned to testify in front of the committee for the murder of Vlad.
 Gaad is packing up his office, believing he will be fired shortly after the testimony due to his involvement in the murder.
-He also learns that the key meeting occurred on the same day as the unsolved murders of a family (actually KGB sleepers Emmett and Leanne and their daughter) and begins exploring a possible link between the events.
+Stan also learns that the key meeting occurred on the same day as the unsolved murders of a family (actually KGB sleepers Emmett and Leanne and their daughter) and begins exploring a possible link between the events.
 He searches through the evidence from the murders but does not find anything of interest.
-Gaad later meets Arkady and threatens that if he's forced to testify he'll reveal the information about hidden KGB agents to the press; Arkady listens politely but does not respond.
-Fred reveals to Philip that he and other stealth scientists have been summoned to a meeting by the FBI but doesn't know why; it turns out to be for Stan's investigation.
+Gaad later meets Arkady and threatens that if he is forced to testify he will reveal the information about hidden KGB agents to the press; Arkady listens politely but does not respond.
+Fred reveals to Philip that he and other stealth scientists have been summoned to a meeting by the FBI but does not know why; it turns out to be for Stan's investigation.
 Stan questions several attendees of the meeting, including Fred, who insists that he would "never betray his country".
 Stan seems skeptical.
 Stan later arrives home to learn his wife Sandra is considering an affair with a man she met in est. Stan asks if Sandra is leaving him, and she walks out.